 Parents think that they should have control over the pregnant teenager's decision [concerning abortion], but in reality it's ultimately not their decision at all.
 Even though the teenager is still young, they made the decision to have it and it is up to them as to what they will do with the baby.
 The parents believe that they know the best decision for them but what they don't know is what their teenager wants.
 The final decision of the fate of the baby will, in the end, come down to the pregnant teenager.

 This little quotation has one singular female (the pregnant teenager) and one group (the parents).
 Obviously, because of the they and them:

 Only that last little sentence shows that the student wrote exactly the opposite of what she wanted to say.
-I think it's very sad that the writer didn't have the singular feminine pronouns available so she could write this:
+I think it's very sad that the writer didn't think she had singular feminine pronouns available so she could have written this:

 Even though the teenager is still young, she made the decision to have it and it is up to her as to what she will do with the baby.
 The parents believe that they know the best decision for her but what they don't know is what their teenager wants.

 (Note: The way the paragraph was originally written, the parents knew what was the best decision for themselves.
 Maybe that's what the writer originally meant, but by changing one word to her, I completely changed the focus: Now the question in the parents' mind is what is the best decision for the daughter.
 Are the parents being self-centered in this decision or considering the daughter's welfare?
 We don't know—and the original author hasn't told us.)